antoniovriz/cars-api/README.md

 make dev
 ```

-## CI/CD
+## CI/CD Pipelines

+### ci/cd

-1. Checks out the code from the repository so it can be built.
+- Checks out the code from the repository so it can be built.

-2. Authenticates with AWS using stored secrets, allowing access to services like ECR and ECS.
+- Authenticates with AWS using stored secrets, allowing access to services like ECR and ECS.

-3. Logs into Amazon ECR, which is AWS's Docker image registry.
+- Logs into Amazon ECR, which is AWS's Docker image registry.

-4. Builds a Docker image using the production Dockerfile, and tags it with:
+- Builds a Docker image using the production Dockerfile, and tags it with:
   - The version from the GitHub release (e.g. v1.0.0)
   - latest

-5. Pushes the Docker image to the ECR repository.
+- Pushes the Docker image to the ECR repository.

-6. Updates the ECS task definition to use the new image version.
+- Updates the ECS task definition to use the new image version.

-7. Deploys the updated task to ECS, forcing a new deployment so the service runs the latest version of the app.
+- Deploys the updated task to ECS, forcing a new deployment so the service runs the latest version of the app.

+### pr_verify